autocrossblog/autocrossblog_astro/src/content/post/2007-07-21-another-night-of-progress.md

 ---
-layout: post
+image: ''
-title: Another night of progress
+publishDate: 2007-07-21T10:12:38+00:00
-date: '2007-07-21T10:12:38+00:00'
+title: "Another night of progress"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow the progress of a DIY car modification project, detailing the process of wiring, welding, and mechanical adjustments."
-permalink: another-night-of-progress
+author: chris
-image:
+url: 'another-night-of-progress'
-categories: [ 240z, datsun, megasquirt ]
+tags:  [ 240z, datsun, megasquirt ]
-description: Follow the progress of a DIY car modification project, detailing the process of wiring, welding, and mechanical adjustments.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 Today we made some good progress.
 Mark helped me at the office today to solder some more wiring for the megasquirt.
 I've still got a LOT more wiring to do, but that part of things is starting to come together.